General

 K2 Expedition – Royalty Fee

-The royalty fee/rates assigned by Pakistan’s Tourism Ministry for climbing K2 in spring, summer and fall start from USD 7,200 after a discount of 40%.
-The details of royalty fees for three seasons are given below.
+The royalty fee/rates assigned by the government for climbing K2 start from USD 1500.
+The details for each season are given in the table below.

-K2 Royalty Fee/Rates – Spring, Summer & Fall
+K2 Royalty Fee/Rates – Spring, Summer, Fall & Winters

 WordPress Tables Plugin